mauricerenck/indieConnector/README.md

 # Kirby IndieConnector
-#### Send and receive Webmentions, send Mastodon posts or act like an ActivityPub instance
+#### Send and receive Webmentions, send Mastodon and Bluesky posts or act like an ActivityPub instance

 ![GitHub release](https://img.shields.io/github/release/mauricerenck/indieConnector.svg?maxAge=1800) ![License](https://img.shields.io/github/license/mashape/apistatus.svg) ![Kirby Version](https://img.shields.io/badge/Kirby-4%2B-black.svg)

 ---
-IndieConnector receives and sends Webmentions.
-It can also post to Mastodon when a new page is published and act like a ActivityPub Instance (using fed.brid.gy).
+IndieConnector is your interface to the IndieWeb.
+It'll help you to:

+- Receive Webmentions
+- Send Webmentions
+- Post to Mastodon
+- Post to Bluesky
+- Act like a ActivityPub Instance

 This plugins handles all the stuff around Webmentions and then normalizes the format and triggers a hook.
 Other plugins can then subscribe to this hook and use the data.

 If you want Webmentions to be shown on your pages, you have to use additional plugins (or write your own) which use IndieConnector to handle Webmentions.
 For example the [Komments plugin](https://github.com/mauricerenck/komments) which will then show received webmentions as a comment (or in any other way you wish).

 ---